Strong earthquake damages dozens of buildings in Greece - RFI

 Damasi (Greece) (AFP)

-A strong 6.3-magnitude earthquake hit central Greece on Wednesday, damaging dozens of buildings, prompting narrow escapes and causing crowds to rush into the streets, though officials said no injuries or deaths were reported.
+A strong 6.3-magnitude earthquake hit central Greece on Wednesday, injuring a dozen people, damaging scores of buildings and causing panicked crowds to rush into the streets.

+The state ambulance service said it had given assistance to 10 lightly injured people.
+In the main city of Larissa, a 55-year-old man was hospitalised with head injuries after being hit by falling masonry, a local hospital supervisor told AFP.

-There were several tales of narrow escapes in the area -- including an elderly disabled man who was rescued from his collapsed house in the nearby village of Mesochori, and children in Damasi who hid beneath their desks as their school shook, then walked out.
+There were several tales of narrow escapes in the area -- including an elderly disabled man who was rescued from his collapsed house in the nearby village of Mesochori, and 63 children in Damasi who hid beneath their desks as their school shook.

-"Fortunately, the teachers managed to get the children out very quickly and there were no victims," the mayor of the nearby city of Tyrnavos Yiannis Kokkouras told Skai TV.
+"Everything started shaking and then the blackboard toppled over," a 10-year-old pupil called Theodora told AFP.

+"We ran out after awhile.
+Nearly all the children were crying and screaming until our parents came to collect us," she said.

 Across the street from the school, the roof was most of what remained from a stone house whose front walls spilled onto the street.
 A chandelier was left hanging from the wood rafters.

-Several aftershocks were reported after the main quake hit midday near the central city of Larissa, sparking panic in the area rarely hit by serious earthquakes.
+Several aftershocks were reported after the main quake hit midday near the central city of Larissa, sparking panic in the area rarely troubled by serious earthquakes.

 "Luckily I was working in the fields.
 I would not be alive otherwise," Thanos Mavrakis, a 39-year-old farmer, told AFP in Damasi.